 Research Facilities

 UD affiliates: General chemicals (acids, bases, and solvents) and general lab supplies will be provided.
-The users are responsible for preparation of calibration standards, purchase of specialty chemicals required for a particular application, and instrument supplies and gases required for the operation of a particular instrument. i.e. vials, size and zeta potential measurement cells, HPLC and GC columns, and etc. If a user fails to provide these, an additional supply charge may apply.
+The users are responsible for preparation of calibration standards, purchase of specialty chemicals required for a particular application, and instrument supplies.
+Gases and solvents required for the operation of a particular instrument will also be the users’ responsibility. i.e. vials, size and zeta potential measurement cells, HPLC and GC columns, and etc. If a user fails to provide these, an additional supply charge may apply.

 Non UD affiliates: Please contact Lab Manager, Yu Han Yu, for more information.